-Within your MyShop dashboard, you'll find a number of graphs and statistics to help you monitor and compare your locations' performances for Google See What's in Store and Local Inventory Ads.
+Within your MyShop dashboard, you'll find a number of graphs and statistics to help you monitor and compare your locations' performances for Google Local Listings and Local Inventory Ads.
 This article will explain where the data comes from and help define a 'good' performance for your store.

 Where does the data come from?